General Submission Requirements

 The number and title for a table should be placed above and outside the table.
 The number of tables should be kept to a necessary minimum, and tables should not be excessively large, particularly horizontally.

-JOE accepts submissions in five article categories: Feature, Research in Brief, Ideas at Work, Tools of the Trade, and Commentary.
+JOE accepts submissions in five article categories: Feature Article, Research in Brief, Ideas at Work, Tools of the Trade, and Commentary.
 Regardless of category, however, all articles must explicitly convey implications for U.S. Extension professionals and other outreach educators.
 Authors should carefully consider the descriptions of and differences among the article categories when determining the appropriate category for a submission.

 Feature Article (reviewed by an associate editor and two external readers): Feature articles discuss concepts, research findings (original findings or extant findings synthesized with innovative thinking on a topic in a literature review or meta-analysis), and implications (a) of broad interest to U.S. Extension professionals and broad significance to U.S. Extension's knowledge base, methodology, effective practice, or organization or (b) of broad interest/significance to U.S. Extension professionals working within one of U.S. Extension's general program areas (i.e., 4-H/youth development, agriculture and natural resources, community and economic development, family and consumer sciences).
 Maximum length: 3,000 words (excluding title, author information, running head, abstract, keywords, tables, figures, equations, references, and appendixes).

 Research in Brief (reviewed by an associate editor and two external readers): Research in Brief articles summarize research findings (original findings or extant findings synthesized with innovative thinking on a topic in a literature review or meta-analysis) of importance to U.S. Extension professionals.
 They emphasize implications for particular segments of U.S. Extension.
-Whereas a Feature article focuses on the implications of the concepts and research presented for a wide audience of U.S. Extension professionals, a Research in Brief article focuses more on the data presented and the methods used to gather the data and addresses implications particular to a certain discipline or region.
-A Feature article is broader in scope and implication.
+Whereas a Feature Article focuses on the implications of the concepts and research presented for a wide audience of U.S. Extension professionals, a Research in Brief article focuses more on the data presented and the methods used to gather the data and addresses implications particular to a certain discipline or region.
+A Feature Article is broader in scope and implication.
 A Research in Brief article is more specific or localized.
 Maximum length: 2,000 words (excluding title, author information, running head, abstract, keywords, tables, figures, equations, references, and appendixes).

 Ideas at Work (reviewed by an associate editor and two external readers): Ideas at Work articles identify and describe novel ideas, innovative programs, and new methods that are of interest to and can be adapted by U.S. Extension professionals.
-They include substantiation that the "ideas at work" have been used successfully and provide suggestions for replicating, adapting, or otherwise applying them.
+They include evidence that the "ideas at work" have been used successfully and provide suggestions for replicating, adapting, or otherwise applying them.
 Maximum length: 1,000 words (excluding title, author information, running head, abstract, keywords, tables, figures, equations, references, and appendixes).

 Tools of the Trade (reviewed by an associate editor): Tools of the Trade articles identify and describe specific materials, books, techniques, and technologies useful to U.S. Extension professionals.
 They explain how the tools are useful specifically for U.S. Extension professionals.
 Whereas an Ideas at Work article focuses on what is novel, a Tools of the Trade article focuses on what is useful.
 An Ideas at Work article addresses an idea.
 A Tools of the Trade article addresses a thing.
 JOE publishes reviews of books that have direct relevance for a broad Extension audience as Tools of the Trade articles.
 However, JOE neither accepts books for review directly from publishers nor does it solicit book reviewers.
 Maximum length: 1,000 words (excluding title, author information, running head, abstract, keywords, tables, figures, equations, references, and appendixes).